hozhai/odysseus/README.md

 ## Contributing

 Contributions are welcome!
 By contributing, you agree that your contributions will be licensed under the same AGPL-3.0 license.
 Feel free to open issues or pull requests.
-You're welcome to join the [Discord](https://discord.gg/JwRCsJSH85)
+You're welcome to join the [Discord](https://discord.gg/JwRCsJSH85) as well.